 Coping With a Recurrence or Second Cancer

-When the fear of cancer coming back becomes reality, it can bring up many questions and emotions.
-This may occur as a recurrence of the first cancer or a new cancer altogether.
+When the fear of cancer recurring becomes reality, it can bring up many questions and emotions.
+This can be a recurrence of your first cancer or a new cancer altogether.
 Common questions include:

 - Can this be treated, controlled, or cured?

-- What did I do/not do to make the cancer come back?
+- What did I do/not do to make this cancer come back?

 - Am I up for more treatment---can I do this?